Documentation: Best Practices

 In the security asset the new

-firewall needs to be referenced
+firewall needs to be referenced (linked to as a "related item").

-In the security asset a new configuration
+In the IT Glue configuration, a new configuration

 backup needs to be uploaded.